The Board of Management (BOM) for 2018 is:

 Neil moved to Margaret River with his wife and two children in August 2014 after 18 years living and working Sydney.

-Frank Edwards – Board Member
+Frank Edwards CSC – Board Member

 Frank entered local government after his military service and held the positions of Chief Executive Officer at the Town of Kwinana (four years) and City of Perth (ten years).

 He was also the Chairman of the City of Perth Arts Foundation, Honorary Secretary of the Lord Mayor’s Distress Relief Fund and served in various roles on a wide variety of committees associated with the development and growth of the capital city.
-He is a former board member of the Margaret River Tourism Association and is currently Chair of the State Emergency Management Committee.
+He is a former board member of the Margaret River Tourism Association and was Chair of the State Emergency Management Committee.

-Pauline McLeod – Board Member
+Kay Gibson – Board Member

 Anne Shepherdson – Life Member